Docs

 • structured expansion for simple and complex values, including tuples, maps, arrays, structs, addresses, cells, and unions

-• hover/watch/debug-console evaluation for a safe expression subset
+• hover, watch, and debug-console evaluation for a safe expression subset

-One of Acton's strongest features is that live debug sessions can cross common runtime boundaries.
-When you step into helpers such as net.send* or net.runGetMethod(), Acton can splice a child execution into the same logical debug session instead of making you start a separate debugger manually.
+Live debug sessions can cross common runtime boundaries.
+When stepping into helpers such as net.send* or net.runGetMethod(), Acton can splice a child execution into the same logical debug session instead of starting a separate debugger manually.

-Acton also shows the variables visible in the current context together with their current values, and it renders them in a detailed structured form rather than as opaque low-level blobs.
-That applies not only to simple values but also to complex nested types, so the Variables view is often enough to inspect real contract state directly at the current stop point.
+Acton lists variables visible in the current context with their current values, rendered in structured form rather than opaque low-level blobs.
+That applies to simple values and complex nested types, so the Variables view is often enough to inspect contract state at the current stop point.

 Live sessions also expose a Registers scope: